Berkeley Accommodation Process for Academic Appointees with Disabilities

 The academic appointee has primary responsibility for starting the accommodation process and providing necessary documentation.
 Specific responsibilities include:

-The Chair is the campus administrator with primary responsibility for responding to the accommodation request of the academic appointee.
-(Henceforth, the term “Chair” broadly designates the head of the appointee’s unit.)
-The Chair’s specific responsibilities include the following:
+Disability Management Services (DMS) will have primary responsibility for responding to the accommodation request of the academic appointee.
+Specific responsibilities include the following:

-3. Engaging with the academic appointee in good faith in exploring accommodation options.
+2. Engaging with the academic appointee in good faith to identify potential accommodation options.

 Process overview: responding to a request for accommodation

-As part of the interactive accommodation decision process, an academic appointee must furnish appropriate documentation from a health care provider regarding functional limitations or restrictions related to their ability to perform essential job functions, and the Chair must consult appropriate campus office(s) in reaching a decision to approve reasonable accommodations (if any).
-The steps of this process are as follows:
+As part of the interactive accommodation decision process, an academic appointee must furnish appropriate documentation from a health care provider regarding functional limitations or restrictions related to their ability to perform essential job functions.

 Documentation to support a request

-3. The academic appointee provides the completed Certification form or Work Status form to the Chair, including any request for a specific accommodation.
+• The academic appointee provides the completed Reasonable Accommodationa Certification form to the Disability Analyst.

 Requests for leave as an accommodation